FRACTALS and how to trade the fractal indicator

-- Fractals can be useful for placement of Fibonacci retracement levels
+- Fractals can be useful for the placement of Fibonacci retracement levels.

 Before explaining how to use fractals for FX trading, ask yourself a few questions.
 Do you use Fractals in your trading?
 What is your experience with this method?
 Before we get into the practical side, let's learn the basics first.
 You can also trade with the best ADX Strategy.

 The fractal indicator was created by a great trader, Bill Williams.
 All traders should be able to add the indicator without any issues.
 For MT 4 users, go to “Insert,” “Indicators”, “Bill Williams,” “Fractals.

 - Fractals base on either chaos theory or mathematics.
 In chaos theory, the market is fractal in nature: Fractal, in nature, means that the market makes the same or similar movements on all time frames.

 These recurring patterns seem random, but they do have an order to them.
 This is explained by the Elliott Wave Theory.
 In simpler terms, chaos has ordered it on a higher scale.